 - Changes in Skin Color

-Cyanosis or blue discoloration of the skin is a classic sign of hypoxia.
-Following are the sites where cyanosis is most noticeable:
+Cyanosis or blue discoloration of the skin is a classic sign of hypoxia, visible across:

 - Lips,